openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-The application does not support multi-instance.
+The application does not support multiple instances.

 **Possible Causes**

-1. The target application is not configured for multi-instance.
+1. Target application is not configured for multi-instance operation.
-2. The current device type does not support multi-instance.
+2. Current device type does not support multi-instance.

-**Handling Steps**
+**Resolution Steps**

-1. Configure the target application for multi-instance.
+1. Configure multi-instance capability for the target application.
-2. Call this method on a 2-in-1 device.
+2. Invoke this method on 2-in-1 devices.

 ## 16000079 Specifying APP_INSTANCE_KEY Not Supported